wordofwarning/wordofwarning.org/current/2019-worksahead/indexfuture.md

 *Presented by* Word of Warning, Contact + STUN

 ### Thursday 16 + Friday 17 May 2019, 7.30pm
-Our annual sampler of new performance is a double bill of new works in development from Mark Croasdale + Avital Raz… Get a feel for it with a look at [Works Ahead 2018](/archive/2018-worksahead).
+Our annual sampler of new performance is a double bill of new works in development from Mark Croasdale + Avital Raz… Get a feel for Works Ahead with a look at [2018](/archive/2018-worksahead).

 #### Venue + Booking Details
 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm
 Venue: STUN Studio at <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA